tolunayz/tolunayz/README.md

 - 👋 Hi, I’m @tolunayz
-- 👀 I’m interested in Unity and C#
+-  I’m interested in .NET CORE and C#
-- 🌱 I’m currently learning Unity , C# ,Java , OOP.
+-  I’m currently learning Unity , C# ,.NET CORE , OOP.
-- 📫 How to reach me tolunayayay@gmail.com
+-  tolunayayay@gmail.com

 <!---
 tolunayz/tolunayz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.